tbuyus/javascript101/docs/git.md

 [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)

+## Can I use Git from my browser?
+You can use github to edit files or use [glitch](https://glitch.com/) for pair programming.

 ## Read Git Book Pro

 Read [Git Book Pro](https://git-scm.com/book/en/v2), it's free and awesome.

 ## Github Help
 [Help on github](https://help.github.com/)

 ## Useful commands